Article By: Leanne Ridgeway

-Perilously monstrous sludge with a ten ton truckload of primal rythyms and sonic guitar work.
+Perilously monstrous sludge with a ten-ton truckload of primal rhythms and sonic guitar work.
 Goddamn. [details]

 The bona fide supergroup shows each member individually doing their best and at what they best love doing.
 Catchy without being cliche, what a thoroughly lovely brain bashing.
 Riffs for days, drums to dismantle all logic, vocal switch-offs… amazing.

 Clicked play and within 19 seconds was completely annihilated.
 Never heard of the band before, but by the time I finished the first listen, reality had detached and I had to share the album link with three people just to make sure I wasn’t hallucinating how fantastic it was, then listened four more times.
 Ravaging thrashy death metal with an inhuman drummer.
 Paradise.

 It’s like a hardcore pit was slowed down by a roving gang of emo stoners and when the haze dissipates, everyone is group hugging and charming the pants off security staff.
 Close the curtains, turn off the lights, spin the album, contemplate existence, then redefine your next life experience.

 The only thing predictable about Tony Reed’s music is the unpredictability in what results from an imaginative tactical approach to creating it.
 An acoustic solo album devoid of vanity, just voracious talent exposing a reflective soul with full sincerity. [review]